akras14/alexkras.com/posts/memory-leak/post.md

 console.log("Program is using " + heapUsed + " bytes of Heap.")
 ```

-with the output looking something like the following:
+with the stats output looking something like the following:

 ```
 Program is using 3783656 bytes of Heap.